-14-103.2 TIN applicability
+14-103.2 TIN applicability \\

 - a.
 The TIN applies to negotiated prime contracts, modifications, and subcontracts where the Government required certified cost or pricing data.
 (See FAR 15.403-1 and DFARS 215.403-1 for exceptions to this requirement.)
 This includes interdivisional work, final price redeterminations, equitable adjustments, and termination settlements.
 TIN also applies to modifications of advertised contracts when the modification exceeds the applicable dollar threshold.
 Further, TIN applies to change orders when the absolute value of the increase and decrease exceeds the applicable dollar thresholds, even though the net change in price itself is under the threshold. - b.
 The TIN threshold for obtaining certified cost or pricing data is specific in FAR 15.403-4(a)(1), Requiring certified cost or pricing.
 10 U.S.C.
-2306a(a)(7) and 41 U.S.C.
-3502 require adjustments of the TIN threshold for inflation every 5 years, starting October 1, 1995.
+Chapter 271, Section 3702(g) and 41 U.S.C.
+Chapter 35, Section 3502 require adjustments of the TIN threshold for inflation every 5 years, starting October 1, 1995.